-- 14.14.1.7 Significant potential nonconformities discovered during the audit are remediated through preventive action requests (PAR). - 14.14.1.8 Commendation: noteworthy action, process, or document that is observed during the course of an audit. - 14.14.1.9 Recommendation: a deviation from best practice but not the quality system or a nonconformity to a quality standard, which is either not significant enough or is not pervasive enough to rise to the level of a finding.
+- remediated through preventive action requests (PAR). - 14.14.1.8 Commendation: noteworthy action, process, or document that is observed during the course of an audit. - 14.14.1.9 Recommendation: a deviation from best practice but not the quality system or a nonconformity to a quality standard, which is either not significant enough or is not pervasive enough to rise to the level of a finding.
 It is suggested that recommendations be corrected, but it is not required. - 14.14.1.10 Audits are concluded with an exit conference.
 Conference participants consist of lab management, auditors, and other attendees as invited by the lab manager.
 Auditors should summarize the audit at this conference and leave a draft report, if possible. - 14.14.1.11 The final written report shall be completed in a timely manner and include a summary, corrective and preventive actions, recommendations, and commendations. - 14.14.1a Technical Audit Procedure: technical audits may be performed as part of the annual quality audits.
 Suggested tasks for technical review include:

-Review significant number of cases for
+Review significant number of cases for:

 - Appropriate use of approved analytical methods.

-- Conclusions
+- Conclusions.

-- Documentation
+- Documentation.

 - Controls and standards appropriately used and authenticated.

 - Review use of equipment.